 The University of St. Thomas is Minnesota's largest independent college or university.

-- International Students: 436 students from other countries
+- International Students: 543 students from 65 countries

-- 60% of students had an internship experience before graduating as reported the 2013 Post Graduation Survey
+- 62.75% of students had an internship experience before graduating as reported the 2014 First Destinations Survey

 - Academic Divisions (with undergraduate level programs): College of Arts and Science, College of Education, Leadership and Counseling, Opus College of Business, School of Engineering, School of Social Work

 - Undergraduate students at St. Thomas study in more than 90 major fields, 60 minors, and several pre-professional programs